Fine motor skills are often the ones we take most for granted.

 3. ADD/ADHD

-If your child has ADHD they may have trouble controlling their impulses and holding their attention on certain tasks.
+In addition to social skill challenges, children with ADHD often have trouble controlling their impulses and holding their attention on certain tasks.

 4. Learning Disabilities